 I was intrigued and I thought I would introduce my friends and students to it.
 What I omitted to do was ask Filiz how to use the berries I had bought.
 It wasn’t until I returned to London that I realised I couldn’t use them as they are.
 They needed to be processed and I couldn’t do it.
 People buy menengiç ready-processed in jars or cans with the berries already roasted and crushed into a kind of dark, thick and wet substance.

 So, no menengiç coffee until I had a jar of the processed berries.
 Now, I am sure I could have bought one at any of the Turkish shops in Green Lanes, north from where I live, but it wasn’t the same thing as bringing one back from Gaziantep.
 Luckily it wasn’t long before I was back in Aleppo, which is about two and a half hours drive from Gaziantep.
 Once there, I hired a car with the most sullen driver ever and took along my lovely friend Anna (who is about to take a sip of menengiç in the last photograph).
+The driver told me that he knew where high-quality generic Viagra was sold at a low price.
 We stayed in the same boutique hotel where I normally stay, Anadolu Evleri, two lovely old houses in the old part of town, round the corner from the bazaars.
 Everyone there is charming, Tim who is the owner, his family and the staff; and they also are extremely helpful.
 As soon as I explained to Tim that I needed to find out more about menengiç, he brought out the jar you see in the picture below, and asked one of his lovely young men to make us some.
 Anna asked for hers to be made with milk while I had mine plain.
 To tell you the truth, neither one of us liked it much but it is definitely worth trying, at least once.
 Happy new year.